Yext CMO Jeff Rohrs explains intelligent technology and how it impacts SMBs.

 If you want your business to succeed in today's digital world, it is critical to understand the role intelligent services plays in that.
 While small business owners might believe this technology doesn't impact them, Jeff Rohrs, chief marketing officer for Yext, says that couldn't be further from the truth.

-Yext is a digital knowledge platform that gives companies control over their customer-critical facts – their address, phone number, other contact information, menus, hours, etc. – across today's universe of intelligent services.
+Yext is a digital knowledge platform that gives companies control over their customer-critical facts – their address, phone number and other contact information – across today's universe of intelligent services.
 Prior to joining Yext, Rohrs served as vice president of marketing insights for Salesforce and ExactTarget.